gruntwork-io/terraform-aws-couchbase/modules/run-couchbase-server/README.md

 Important optional arguments:

+  --node-services		Comma-separated list of Couchbase service to run on this node.
+Default: data,index,query,fts.
-  --services			Comma-separated list of Couchbase service to run.
+  --cluster-services		Comma-separated list of Couchbase service to run in the cluster.
+Only used when initializing a brand new cluster.
 Default: data,index,query,fts.
   --cluster-name		The name of the Couchbase cluster.
 Default: use the name of the Auto Scaling Group.
   --hostname			The hostname to use for this node.
 Default: look up the node's private hostname in EC2 metadata.
   --use-public-hostname		If this flag is set, use the node's public hostname from EC2 metadata.